c-v-pop/jewels/README.md

 herd serve
 Open your browser and navigate to the local URL provided by Herd (typically http://localhost).

-Added PayPal payment option with redirect to seller page.
+Integrated PayPal payment option with redirect to seller page.